-If you’ve decided to invest in a wood-fired hot tub, you’ve made an excellent choice — but the difference between a hot tub that performs flawlessly for a decade and one that causes problems within a year often comes down to preparation.
+If you've decided to invest in a wood-fired hot tub, you've made an excellent choice — but the difference between a tub that performs flawlessly for a decade and one that causes problems within a year often comes down to preparation.
 The tub itself is only part of the equation.
 What sits beneath it and around it matters just as much.

 This guide walks you through everything you need to think about before your Bauqua tub arrives: how to choose the right location, what kind of foundation to build, how to manage drainage, and the practical details that most buyers only discover after installation.

 A wood-fired hot tub filled with water and occupied by several adults is a serious structure.
-The Amber 200, for example, holds approximately 1,200 litres of water.
-Add the weight of the tub itself and two to four adults, and you are placing somewhere between 1,800 and 2,200 kg on a single point of your garden.
-That is the equivalent of parking a small car in one spot — permanently, in all weather conditions, through freeze-thaw cycles, rainfall, and summer heat.
+The Amber 200, for example, holds approximately 1,100 litres of water.
+Add the weight of the tub itself and two to four adults, and you are placing somewhere between 1,600 and 1,800 kg on a single point of your garden.

 A surface that looks solid in summer can shift, crack, or sink over winter.
-A drain that seems unnecessary on a dry afternoon becomes essential the moment you need to empty 1,200 litres of water.
+A drain that seems unnecessary on a dry afternoon becomes essential the moment you need to empty 1,100 litres of water.
 Getting these fundamentals right before installation is far easier and cheaper than correcting them afterwards.

 Before you think about foundations, you need to decide exactly where the tub will go.
 This decision affects everything that follows, so take your time with it.